FabiolaLara/Amazon_Vine_Analysis/README.md

 ![VineProgram](/ResourcesPandas/vine_program_N.png)

-+ How many Vine reviews were 5 stars? and how many non-Vine reviews were 5 stars?
+**+ How many Vine reviews were 5 stars? and how many non-Vine reviews were 5 stars?**

 The total of reviews with 5 stars requested by the challenge were taken fron the original vine_table_df, retrieving a total amount of: 2,961,223.
 From these same table, in order to get the number of raws where reviews had 5 stars and the column verified purchase = 'Y', we got a number of: 2,637,198 raws, in the same way but just changing the verified_purchase = 'N', we got 324,025 reviews.

 ![vine_reviews_5_stars](/ResourcesPandas/vine_reviews_5_stars.png)

-+ What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+**+ What percentage of Vine reviews were 5 stars?
+What percentage of non-Vine reviews were 5 stars?**

 The percentage of the total revies, where the star_rating colum = 5, is: 61.05%, meaning that roughly more than 50% of the reviews have 5 stars values.